Wasserstein KL-divergence for Gaussian distributions: Main Results

 \end{lemma} \begin{proof} The gradient flow dynamics \eqref{eq:dynamics} can be explicitly solved to obtain

 where we have defined $y=x_0+\Adag{A}b$ for convenience and have used properties\footnote{We use the fact that $\Perp{A}$, $\Adag{A}$ and $e^A$ can be simultaneously diagonalized by orthogonal matrices owing to the symmetry of $A$ which leads to a number of useful properties such as commutativity.
 These are used throughout the paper.} of $\Perp{A}$, $\Adag{A}$ and $e^A$.
-We now compute $f\circ \phi_t$ as